-The flotation separation is the most widely used beneficiation method of hematite.
-The beneficiation is economically efficient.
+The flotation separation method is most widely used in the extraction of iron from haematite.
+It is economically efficient.
 Compared with other beneficiation methods, it performs better to separate the fine-grained poor hematite ores that are difficult to separate.
-However, due to the complicated reagents issues, it is necessary to consult the professionals and pay special attention to the disposal of tailings.
+However, due to the complicated reagents issues, it is necessary to consult the professionals and pay special attention to the disposal of hematite tailings.

 Hematite magnetic separation

-Hematite magnetic separation is used to separate coarse-grained (20-2mm) and medium-grained weakly magnetic hematite ore.
+Hematite magnetic separation is used to separate coarse-grained (20-2mm) and medium-grained weakly magnetic haematite ore.

 Its principle is to use the magnetic difference of various minerals to realize the separation.
 In the magnetic field, magnetic mineral particles are aggregated to form the "magnet clusters" or "magnetic chains", which move to the magnetic poles.
 While the non-magnetic minerals such as gangues attached to the cylinder fall off during the flip.